Kieranheiberg/K-BOT/README.md

-# OD Sensor
+# K-Bot Optical Denisty Sensor
-Used simple electronics and 3D printed parts to make an optical density sensor for measuring optical density (OD) of anaerobic bacteria in test tubes.
-OD Sensor works by shining an LED through a 3D-printed tube holder to a Photosensor on the opposing side.
-Photosensor returns a voltage value that is proportional to the OD of the sample.
+K-Bot and K-Bot Auto are Optical density (OD) sensors for measuring the OD of anaerobic bacteria directly within growth vessel.
+Both use a 3D printed tube holder with an LED and photosensor on opposing side, where the photosensor outputs a voltage value that is converted to the OD of the sample by a species specific calibration equation.
+K-Bot Auto is advanced version of OD sensor that is integrated with other lab equipment for autonomous multi-day experiments.
-Photosensor functions by acting as variable resistor that responds to amount of light received.

 ## Project Libraries
-Each versions (K-Bot vs. K-bot Auto) necessary Python libraries can be installed via requirements.txt.
+Each versions necessary Python libraries can be installed via respective requirements.txt file.
+Root repo requirements.txt install all libraries for both K-Bot and K-Bot Auto.
 **<p align="center"> pip install -r requirements.txt </p>**